Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Conclusions and outlook

+Given $\hat{\mathbb{I}}$, we can then compute a minimizer $\hat{\acurve}$ that in turn yields a curve $\gcurve^{\hat{\acurve}}$ which describes the conformational variability of the biomolecule.
+Here, we made the dependence of $\RegFunc$ on $\mathbb{I}$ explicit, and $\pose_i.\template \in \ShapeSpace$ for some $\pose_i \in \SE(3)$ is the rotated and translated template $\template$ given by acting with the roto-translation group $\SE(3)$ on the shape space $\ShapeSpace$.
+The above formulation is in its current form not feasible for implementation, but it provides a starting point to adapt our approach for joint reconstruction and model building to the heterogenous particle setting.

-Another direction of future research is to forgo the geodesic shape matching framework altogether, and instead work with gradient flows directly on the space of protein backbones chains using an adaptation of the method described in \cite{BaKaMo2022}.
-This type of method should result in a substantial complexity reduction.
+A final direction of future research is to forgo the geodesic shape matching framework altogether, and instead work directly with gradient flows on the space of protein backbones chains using an adaptation of the method described in \cite{BaKaMo2022}.
+Such an approach should result in a substantial reduction of complexity without impairing upon performance.